hashicorp/terraform/website/source/docs/providers/docker/r/container.html.markdown

 <a id="capabilities"></a>
 ### Capabilities

-`capabilities` is a block within the configuration that can allow you to add or drop linux capabilities.
+`capabilities` is a block within the configuration that allows you to add or drop linux capabilities.
 For more information about what capabilities you can add and drop please visit the docker run documentation.

 * `add` - (Optional, set of strings) list of linux capabilities to add.
 * `drop` - (Optional, set of strings) list of linux capabilities to drop.